Home » FASD Awareness Day

 You can learn how to promote awareness about FASD, by visiting the links below.

-You can get a proclamation signed by your mayor or Governor, organize a Town Hall meeting, or ask a local church to ring its
+You can get a proclamation signed by your mayor or Governor, organize a Town Hall meeting, or ask a local faith-based organization to help promote your awareness efforts.

 More information is available from the following Web sites: